 Some bitches will cease bleeding when proestrus ends, others will continue to produce a bloody discharge throughout the full oestrus period.
-The diagram below breaks down the science-y part of your bitch’s cycle.
 Every bitch is different, but in general standing heat (when the female will let the male mate her) is from 7-10 days after the start of bleeding, and lasts for 7-10 days.

 Understanding your pup’s cycle is incredibly important as is making an informed decision about whether you intend to allow your pooch to breed.
 However, regardless of your intention during the first season it is advisable to avoid breeding.
 Your bitch will not yet be fully grown or developed and therefore at a higher risk of dystocia (difficulty during whelping, that often necessitates a caesarean).
 They are also less likely to be attentive mothers.

 If your bitch has caught you by surprise by coming into season earlier than expected, and you have already decided against breeding from her, it is wise to speak with your vet about the earliest date that the vet will be comfortable performing the sterilisation surgery (“spay”) and make an appointment to have it done as soon as possible.
 Most vets in the UK will not be comfortable with the increased risk associated with spaying a bitch whilst she is in oestrus and will usually recommend that the surgery is done 6-12 weeks after the bleeding stops, as this will be in the middle of her next reproductive cycle.

 Five easy and effective methods of preventing breeding

 In case of your pooch maturing early or to avoid a young pregnant pup we have listed five easy and effective methods of preventing breeding.